Discover the rules of CBD legislation in Portugal

 What Is The Legal Limit of THC in Portugal?

 The legal limit of THC in Portugal is 0.3%.
-This regulation aligns with the European Commission’s guidelines and is consistent with those of other European countries.
+This regulation aligns with the European Commission’s guidelines and is consistent with those of other European countries, such as Italy, where CBD laws in Italy follow a comparable framework.
 Following this limit, products with THC levels above 0.3% are considered illegal and can lead to criminal charges.

 Are There Many CBD Stores in Big Cities?